iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 $ dvc repro
 ```

-It'll analyze the changes, use existing results from the <abbr>run-cache</abbr>,
+It'll analyze the changes, use existing results from the <abbr>run cache</abbr>,
 and execute only the commands needed to produce new results (model, metrics,
 plots).